India cuts higher education budget as focus turns to skills

 “Indian students and their families are already facing a student debt burden as well as being entrapped with an alarming youth unemployment crisis,” said Narender Thakur, associate professor of economics at Delhi University.
 “There is a need to waive the burden on students and their families with higher education loans.”

-Ramgopal Rao, former director of the Indian Institute of Technology (IIT) Delhi, described the decision to upgrade ITIs and provide new student loans as “a significant and welcome move”.
+Ramgopal Rao, former director of the Indian Institute of Technology (IIT) Delhi, described the decision to upgrade ITIs and to provide new student loans as “a significant and welcome move”.

 While more money has been allocated to central universities, the University Grants Commission, which distributes funding to other universities and colleges, has had its budget cut by 61 per cent.

-“More than 80 per cent of higher education belongs to state universities and colleges in India, thus the budget seems to be exclusionary,” said Aarti Srivastava, head of the Department of Higher and Professional Education at the National institute of Educational Planning and Administration.
+“More than 80 per cent of higher education belongs to state universities and colleges in India, thus the budget seems to be exclusionary,” said Aarti Srivastava, head of the department of higher and professional education at the National Institute of Educational Planning and Administration.

-And, although spending on IITs increased by 3.5 per cent, the growth remains below inflation levels.
+And although spending on IITs increased by 3.5 per cent, the growth remains below inflation levels.

 “I am disappointed with the budget as far as education and higher education are concerned,” said Furqan Qamar, professor in the Centre for Management Studies at Jamia Millia Islamia University.